fygar256/game_language_compiler_miep2/README.md

 version 1.0.1 8/27/2024

-Problems for future issues
+# Issues for future work

 The for-next and do-untl statements do not support the case where there are multiple next and until statements for a single for or do statement.

-Arrays cannot be used as control variables for for-next statements.
+Arrays cannot be used as control variables in the for-next statement.

+If a variable is used for the end value of a for statement, it is treated as a count-up.

+If there are two or more parentheses in the next statement, it is buggy.

 Translated with DeepL.com (free version)